Last updated 5th July, 2018

 The Stranger Beside Me is one of Ann Rule’s best books and what made it all the more powerful is the personal connection she had to her subject, serial killer Ted Bundy.
 Ann Rule worked alongside Ted Bundy at a suicide crisis hotline center in Seattle where they both volunteered their time in 1971.
 Bundy was a man she considered her friend, a man she thought she knew to be kind, generous and sincere.

-When it emerged that Ted Bundy was in fact a brutal serial killer who abducted and murdered at least 30 women, Ann Rule was as shocked as the rest of the world.
+When it emerged that Ted Bundy was, in fact, a brutal serial killer who abducted and murdered at least 30 women, Ann Rule was as shocked as the rest of the world.

 The Stranger Beside Me is a biography of Bundy’s life, how his charm and power drew people to him and how he used his personality to take the lives of his innocent victims, written by someone who knew him well.
 This is powerful writing and story that if you have any interest in serial killers and true crime, you do not want to miss.

-Ann Rule has never shied away from the gruesome and at times horrific details in her research on a serial killer cases and the content of Lust Killer is no exception.
+Ann Rule has never shied away from the gruesome and at times horrific details in her research on serial killer cases and the content of Lust Killer is no exception.
 Tracing the story of Jerome Brudos, a married father of two who held a secret life kidnapping, strangling and murdering women in Oregon in the late 1960’s, Rule holds nothing back.
 The book follows the struggle of the lead detective on the case, James Stovall who worked tirelessly to find and stop this killer as bodies continued to surface in local rivers.

-Finally piecing it all together Stovall gets a confession out of Brudos to the horror of the killers wife, who had no idea what her husband had been up to.
-If ever a true crime case sounded like a fiction thriller it is this one, but as this book proves, truth is stranger and more shocking than fiction.
+Finally piecing it all together Stovall gets a confession out of Brudos to the horror of the killer’s wife, who had no idea what her husband had been up to.
+If ever a true crime case sounded like a fiction thriller it is this one, but as this book proves, the truth is stranger and more shocking than fiction.

 The grisly true story of Randy Woodfield, a handsome, friendly guy who turned out to be every young woman’s worst nightmare.
 From the late 1970’s Woodfield prowled Interstate 5 hunting for victims to torture, rape and murder.
 Believed to have killed at least 44 women before he was caught, this was a twisted individual who enjoyed inflicting pain and terror on his victims.
 Ann Rule delves deep into the mind of Randy Woodfield, searching in his history for signs of what was to come.
 She follows his life and the criminal investigation into his horrific crimes through to his capture and trial.